 Try some CBD

-CBD or cannabidiol is a compound can support immune function for many of the same reasons that the aforementioned health foods do: it is an anti-inflammatory and antioxidant agent.
+CBD or cannabidiol is a compound can support immune function for many of the same reasons that the aforementioned health foods do: it is a soothing antioxidant agent.
 The endocannabinoid system, which is the system that CBD works on, also a large concentration of receptors in immune tissue, signifying a link between the two systems.

 Easier said than done when you’re scared about a pandemic, but the link between stress and reduced immune function is abundantly clear.
 It might help to take breaks from the news cycle, meditate, or just try and have a good time at home.
 A mindfulness app (there are tons of them around) could also help if you’re having trouble keeping your mind off the virus.